Don't miss the chance to be there in December 2019!

 For many years the family name Zinkin has been synonymous with the sport of wrestling in the Central Valley.
 Although people cannot place a face, or recall events that have brought the family notoriety, they are still able to associate the name Zinkin with the Central Valley and the sport of wrestling.

 One reason the name seems to be known is due to the many endeavors in which members of the Zinkin family are involved in.
-From weight lifting, to property management, the Zinkin family has achieved success in many diverse avenues earning them the honor of a wrestling tournament in their name.
+From weight lifting to property management, the Zinkin family has achieved success in many diverse avenues earning them the honor of a wrestling tournament in their name.
 They have also been blessed with the financial ability to sponsor it.
 Buchanan High School is proud to host the Zinkin Classic year after year.
-It displays well deserved admiration for a family that deserves it, and allows young athletes from all over the state and Central Valley an opportunity to compete against one another.
+It displays well-deserved admiration for a family that deserves it, and allows young athletes from all over the state and Central Valley an opportunity to compete against one another.
 In the few years of the tournament, countless state and section from inside and outside of California have spent the first part of their season wrestling at the Zinkin Classic.
 It is named after a family of great entrepreneurs and wrestlers and has produced some of the best competition in the state year after year.

 The first member of the family to leave a big impact was Harold Zinkin.
 Harold Zinkin was born in 1922 in San Francisco.
 He lived there a short time before joining the U.S. Navy to work as a physical therapist during WWII.
 After spending some time in the Navy he continued to work as a physical therapist for soldiers returning home from the war.

 In the 1930’s the California beach craze began and Harold joined; he later became a leader in the phenomenon.
 He married wife Betty and moved to Santa Monica.
-He, along with others, are responsible for the creation of Muscle Beach, now located in Venice, California, but was originally in Santa Monica just south of the pier.
+He, along with others, is responsible for the creation of Muscle Beach, now located in Venice, California, but was originally in Santa Monica just south of the pier.
 Every self-respecting bodybuilder in America worked out at Muscle Beach, from Steve Reeves and Charles Atlas to the former governor of California, Arnold Schwarzenegger.

 Weight Lifting on the beach was arguably at the height of its popularity during the 1940’s and 50’s.
 This was in large part due to the efforts of Harold Zinkin.
 He was one of the many beach bodybuilders who performed acts of strength to crowds of as many 10,000.
 Joined by circus performers, gymnasts and old college wrestlers, feats like bench pressing members of the crowd, or 3 and 4 man pyramids were performed daily.
 Joe Weaver, Steve “Hercules” Reeves, and the famous Jack Lalane were other well-known bodybuilders who performed acts and assisted in making the sport what it is today.